minimapletinytools/tinytools/arch.md

 ## State

-The main tinytools hierarchy looks something like this
+The main tinytools state hierarchy looks something like this:

 ```
                ╔GoatState══════════════════╗